queryluke/masseffect-5e-data/data/rules/the-order-of-combat.md

 ### Reactions
-Certain special abilities, spells, and situations allow you to take a special action called a reaction.
+Certain special abilities, powers, and situations allow you to take a special action called a reaction.
 A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else's.
 The opportunity attack, described later in this chapter, is the most common type of reaction.